KASARGOD TOURISM GUIDE:

 Bekal Fort: The fort with historical and archaeological significance affords a magnificent view of the sea from its tall observation towers, which were once huge cannon emplacements.
 The largest and best-preserved fort in Kerala, the Bekal Fort is perched atop a hill, thus giving a strategic view of the countryside. more… Fort at Chandragiri: The fort, a large squarish one by the side of a river, is at Chandragiri, south-east of Kasargode.
 It was built in the 17th century by Sivappa Nayaka of Bedanore.
 It has a mosque nearby.
 The ancient Kizhur State temple is also located here, where during the annual festival, the deity is taken to Thrikkanaya Temple at Bekal.

 Sri Mahalingeshwar: The Sree Mahalingeswara at Adoor is located in pretty surroundings on the banks of the river Payaswini.
-In the temple is a Sanskrit inscription in Kannada script, which are ascribed to the Western Chalukya king Kirthi Varma II, by the scholars.
+The temple is a Sanskrit inscription in Kannada script, which are ascribed to the Western Chalukya king Kirthi Varma II, by the scholars.

 Ananthapura Lake Temple: Situated at a distance of 30kms from Bekal, it is the only lake temple in Kerala.
 It is regarded as the ‘moolasthanam’ (original seat) of Ananthapadmanabha, the deity of Sree Padmanabha Swami Temple, Thiruvananthapuram. more…

-Nileswaram: The cultural centre of the district, this was the seat of the Nileswar Rajas.
-The Nileswaram palace today functions as the folklore centre of the Department of Archaeology.
+Nileswaram: The cultural center of the district, this was the seat of the Nileswar Rajas.
+The Nileswaram palace today functions as the folklore center of the Department of Archaeology.
 The town is also famous for its numerous Kavus (Shrines), temple festivals and the Kavil Bhavan Yoga and Cultural Centre, which offers rejuvenation therapy and naturopathy treatments, like mud baths and herbal baths.

 Manjeshwaram: At Manjeswaram, a quaint little cashew-rich town at the northern tip of the district, which is home to 15 mosques, is the memorial to Govinda Pai, the grand patriarch of Kannada literature.
 Near Kanjangad in Hosdurg, is the Madiyankulam dedicated to Bhadrakali.
 The ceremonious Bhutha dance is performed during the temple festival in May/June and December/January.